 You'll be happy with Verizon if you have an iPhone whose data plan you want to share, you don't need a ton of data, or you don't have great T-Mobile or AT&T coverage.
 It would help if you also didn't mind replacing your Apple SIM (or adding a new nano-SIM, in the case of iPad users) with a Verizon option.

-You'll be happy with AlwaysOnline or GigSky if you're planning on traveling internationally: These plans allow you to avoid picking up a local SIM in the country you're traveling to and still have internet access.
+You'll be happy with GigSky if you're planning on traveling internationally: this plan allows you to avoid picking up a local SIM in the country you're traveling to and still have internet access.
 Both can be used without locking your iPad's Apple SIM.

 We may earn a commission for purchases using our links.
 Learn more.